Email Deliverability

 High "Unknown" Rate on B2B Lists

 In practical terms, this means you’re left guessing which contacts are worth sending to, which is a costly proposition for B2B campaigns where each lead can represent significant revenue potential.
-Deleting all the "unknown" entries may seem like a safe approach, but it can inadvertently eliminate 20-30% of your pipeline.
-On the other hand, sending to these unverified contacts increases bounce rates, risks spam trap hits, and can harm your sender reputation.
+Deleting all the "unknown" entries may seem like a safe approach, but it can inadvertently eliminate a large portion of your matchable dataset — especially on catch-all-heavy corporate data.
+In our benchmark, ELV returned Unknown / Catch-all for 65.8% of records on Normal Scan (804/1222), and 55.7% on Deep Scan (681/1222); at the same time it missed more than half of all valid contacts masking them behind these inconclusive statuses.
+On the other hand, sending to unresolved contacts increases bounce risk and creates messy downstream decision rules.

 Tools like Allegrow resolve these "unknowns" into "valid" or "invalid" statuses.
 This eliminates guesswork, provides actionable insights, and ensures that your high-value campaigns reach only verified, deliverable contacts - protecting both revenue and brand reputation.